MauritzLM/kanban-task-management-app/README.md

 #### Models

 1. Board
-   - related to  Django User model with foreign key
+   - Related to Django User model with foreign key
-   - custom save method to return saved object
+   - Custom save method to return saved object

 2. Column
-   - related to Board model with foreign key
+   - Related to Board model with foreign key

 3. Task
-   - related to Column with foreign key
+   - Related to Column with foreign key
-   - custom save method to return saved object
+   - Custom save method to return saved object

 4. Subtask
-   - related to Task with foreign key
+   - Related to Task with foreign key

 #### Views

 1. index
-   - finds user boards from db if user logged in
+   - Finds user boards from db if user logged in
-   - renders base template
+   - Renders base template

 2. get_sidebar
-   - finds user boards from db if user logged in
+   - Finds user boards from db if user logged in
-   - renders sidebar component
+   - Renders sidebar component

 ##### Requires login

 3. board_detail
-   - login required
-   - finds users' board using id in url and all columns of the board
+   - Finds user's board using id in url and all columns of the board
-   - renders board_detail template
+   - Renders board_detail template

 4. board_form
-   - on get request creates board form and empty column formset
+   - On get request creates board form and empty column formset
-   - on post request, validates forms
+   - On post request, validates forms
-   - if forms are valid, it saves a new board then uses that board's id when saving columns.
+   - If forms are valid, it saves a new board then uses that board's id when saving columns.
 Then returns a 204 HTTP response.
-   - renders board_form component
+   - Renders board_form component

 5. edit_board
-   - finds board using url id
+   - Finds board using url id
-   - creates a board form using returned board
+   - Creates a board form using returned board
-   - if forms are valid, it saves the board and updates or deletes (if marked for deletion) columns.
+   - If forms are valid, it saves the board and updates or deletes (if marked for deletion) columns.
 Then returns a 204 HTTP response
-   - renders edit_board_form component
+   - Renders edit_board_form component

 6. column_form
-   - adds a form to the column formset
+   - Adds a form to the column formset
-   - builds a new formset using current_total_formsets from url and build_new_formset helper function
+   - Builds a new formset using current_total_formsets from url and build_new_formset helper function
-   - passes new_formset and new_total_formsets in context
+   - Passes new_formset and new_total_formsets in context
-   - renders column_form component
+   - Renders column_form component

 7. delete_board and delete_task
-   - finds object to delete and creates delete form
+   - Finds object to delete and creates delete form
-   - if form is valid, deletes object and redirects to index
+   - If form is valid, deletes object and redirects to index

 8. new_task
-   - finds board from id in url
+   - Finds board from id in url
-   - on get request creates task form and empty subtask formset
+   - On get request creates task form and empty subtask formset
-   - on post request, validates forms
+   - On post request, validates forms
-   - changes the column queryset of the task_form to contain only columns from current board
+   - Changes the column queryset of the task_form to contain only columns from the current board
-   - if forms are valid, it saves a new task then uses that task's id when saving subtasks.
+   - If forms are valid, it saves a new task then uses that task's id when saving subtasks.
 Then returns a 204 HTTP response.
-   - renders task_form component
+   - Renders task_form component

 9. edit_task
-   - finds task and board from id and t_id in url
+   - Finds task and board from id and t_id in url
-   - creates a task form using returned task
+   - Creates a task form using returned task
-   - changes the column queryset of the task_form to contain only columns from current board
+   - Changes the column queryset of the task_form to contain only columns from the current board
-   - if forms are valid, it saves the task and updates or deletes (if marked for deletion) subtasks.
+   - If forms are valid, it saves the task and updates or deletes (if marked for deletion) subtasks.
 Then returns a 204 HTTP response
-   - renders edit_task_form component
+   - Renders edit_task_form component

 10. task_view
-   - finds task and board from id and t_id in url
+   - Finds task and board from id and t_id in url
-   - on get request, creates task form using returned task.
+   - On get request, creates task form using returned task.
 Creates taskview formset (as subtask_formset) filtering by returned task and ordering by is_completed (completed items are first).
-   - changes the column queryset of the task_form to contain only columns from current board
+   - Changes the column queryset of the task_form to contain only columns from the current board
-   - on post request, forms are validated and any column changes and subtask is_completed changes are saved.
+   - On post request, forms are validated and any column changes and subtask is_completed changes are saved.
 Then returns a 204 HTTP response
-   - renders task_view component
+   - Renders task_view component

 11. subtask_form
-   - adds a form to the subtask formset
+   - Adds a form to the subtask formset
-   - builds a new formset using current_total_formsets from url and build_new_formset helper function
+   - Builds a new formset using current_total_formsets from url and build_new_formset helper function
-   - passes new_formset and new_total_formsets in context
+   - Passes new_formset and new_total_formsets in context
-   - renders subtask_form component
+   - Renders subtask_form component

 #### Auth Views

 1. signup
    - Uses UserCreationForm from django
-   - logs user in on if form is valid
+   - Logs user in if form is valid

 2. login
-   - uses custom login form
+   - Uses custom login form

 3. logout
-   - logs user out when submitted
+   - Logs user out when submitted

 #### Forms